Can Age Restrictions Really Help Curtail Screaming Children at Restaurants?

 See?
 Even Places as Casual as this Bans Kids!

 Even casual restaurants also play the age rule game.
-The aforementioned McDain’s seemed dowdy for a fancy eatery.
+Again, McDain’s seemed unusual for a fancy eatery.
 It serves casual cuisine with beer-battered chicken and sundaes, a bar with TV set, and furnishings that look like any casual venue in your neighborhood.
 But it only has allowed kids ages 6 and up since 2011.

 The Sushi Bar in Alexandria, VA, serves only patrons 18 and older just to make it a cozy dining experience.